AngSanFloRoz/GnawDaCheese/README.md

 4. Data collection for AI training
 5. Social networks analysis and trend monitoring

+### Python extensions
+-   Beautifulsoup (HTML and XML files) for statics webs
+-   Selenium (browser interaction simulation) for dinamic webs
+-   Scrapy (big projects) this allows to export data to differents formats (JSON, CSV, databases, etc)

 ### WARNINGS

 These are some recommendations to consider before practicing web scraping:
 1. Always verify the terms of service
-2. Avoid the collection of personal data without consent
+2. Avoid the collection of personal data without consent (according to Law 1581 of 2012)
 3. Do not overload servers
 4. Make sure that the use of data is ethical and legal